Our Motivation:

 Leigh Hickmott

-Leigh is an independent contract scientist, with over ten years experience conducting marine mammal science in the Bahamas.
+Leigh is an independent contract scientist, with over twenty years experience conducting marine mammal science in the Bahamas.
 Leigh has been a BMMRO Board member since shortly after the organisation was founded in 2006.
-He is currently a PhD student at the University of St Andrews studying the foraging efficiency of Blainville's beaked whales in the Bahamas.
+He also recieved his PhD from the University of St Andrews studying the foraging efficiency of Blainville's beaked whales in the Bahamas.
 Leigh sits on our PR and Science & Advocacy committees.

 Matt McCoy